basavaraj-devops/DevOps-Helpful-Websites/README.md

 # DevOps-Helpful-Websites
-A repository contains the websites which help DevOps engineer to learn, upskill their approach towards DevOps lifecycle and its working.
+This repository contains the websites which would help DevOps engineer to learn, upskill their approach towards DevOps lifecycle and its working.
+These websites will also helps in interview preparation.

 https://interview.devopscommunity.in/